rajaahirwarofficial/Instagram-Phishing-New-Version-2020-2021/README.md

 # Instagram-Phishing-New-Version-2020-2021
-Instagram Phishing New Version 2020-2021
+Instagram Phishing New Version 2020-2021 #instagramhack #instagramphishing #instagramhtmlcss

                  This source code or script for educational purposes ONLY.